Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

 bisect run success
 ```

-In 27 sec.
-Without touching anything!
+In 27 seconds... without touching anything!
 That is a remarkable debugging process!

-Well, in your case ...
+Well, in your case:

 > You always need to dive deep into the _cause and effect_.
 > Perhaps, the feature is broken...  by design.